Prague's most popular muesums

 Located in one of the most emblematic buildings in Prague, the National Museum is the most important museum of the city.

-The Museum of Communism paints a vivid chronicle of the Communist years in Czechoslovakia from 1948 to 1989.
+The Museum of Communism paints a vivid chronicle of the Communist years in Czechoslovakia in the 20th century, from 1948 to 1989.

 Mucha Museum is dedicated to the life and work of the world famous Czech Art Nouveau artist Alphonse Mucha.